A Saner Approach: New Ways of Treating Mental Illness: Bipolar Disorder

 Diagnosis Can Be Complicated.

-When I first diagnosed, I was misdiagnosed with depression, put on antidepressants that sent me into a hypomanic state before entering full mania.
+When I was first diagnosed, I was misdiagnosed with depression, put on antidepressants that sent me into a hypomanic state before entering full mania.
 If you yourself have received a mental health diagnose, as you know it is not a straightforward process.
 There are no blood test, there are no brain scans, there is nothing that definitely tells you that you have the illness, other than checking marks off the DSM -V (Diagnostic and Statics Manuel).

 Expectations Don’t Always Meet Our Reality